 - To generate reporting on security-related events and incidents.
 These might include malware activity, large quantities of failed logins etc.

-- To send alerts to key personnel if analysis indicates that the behavior runs against the predetermined parameters for acceptable behaviour which indicate a potential security issue.
+- To send alerts to key personnel if analysis indicates that the behavior runs against the predetermined parameters for acceptable behavior which indicate a potential security issue.

 - To help within your incident response, decreasing the time to stop the threat.